Parent Survival Guide

 It is important that students choose carefully when making course requests, because schedule changes are discouraged by the counseling department.
 If a student finds himself/herself in a situation where it is imperative to make a schedule change, students must do so within the first two weeks of each semester.
 There are a few exceptions to the two-week rule for example, if new course sections are added or deleted from the Master Schedule, or if students want to increase or decrease the level of course difficulty (e.g., change from Spanish 2 to Spanish 3 or change from AP Physics to regular physics).

 Students must fill out a schedule change request form available from the counseling department.

 A student may drop a course up until the 6-week grading period, but will receive a “NM” or No Mark, which will be reflected on the transcript.
 Parent approval is required to drop a course.
 Students who drop a course after the 6-week grading period will receive an “F” on his/her transcript.
 Read here for a more detailed description of school guidelines.

 PowerSchool is the portal used to monitor and report student absences and grades.
 The school provides an initial username and password to access the web portal https://powerschool.sonomavly.k12.ca.us/public/, which typically is printed on your student’s class schedule distributed at registration.
 If you don’t have a copy of your student’s schedule, you can obtain the login information by calling your student’s counselor.
 Their contact information is listed below.

 Coffee with the Principal

-Coffee with the Principal is a monthly gathering for SVHS parents to meet with SVHS principal, Kathleen Hawing and various other faculty for informal discussions about selected topics important to parents with students at SVHS.
+Coffee with the Principal is a monthly gathering for SVHS parents to meet with the SVHS principal and various other faculty for informal discussions about selected topics important to parents with students at SVHS.

 All SVHS parents are welcome and there is no fee for admission.
 Submitting an RSVP is recommended and can be done HERE.